Dalia Ghanem is no longer with the Malcolm H. Kerr Carnegie Middle East Center.

-Dalia Ghanem is a senior resident scholar at the Malcolm H. Kerr Carnegie Middle East Center in Beirut, where her research focuses on Algeria’s political, economic, social, and security developments.
+Dalia Ghanem was a senior resident scholar at the Malcolm H. Kerr Carnegie Middle East Center in Beirut, where her research focuses on Algeria’s political, economic, social, and security developments.
 Her research also examines political violence, radicalization, civil-military relationships, transborder dynamics, and gender.
 Ghanem has been a guest speaker on these issues in various conferences and a regular commentator in different Arab and international print and audio-visual media.
 Ghanem is currently writing a book on the resilience of the Algerian regime scheduled to be published in 2022 by Palgrave Macmillan

 Ghanem was previously an El-Erian fellow at the Malcolm H. Kerr Carnegie Middle East Center.
 Prior to joining Carnegie in 2013, she was a teaching associate at Williams College in Massachusetts and she also served as a research assistant at the Center for Political Analysis and Regulation at the University of Versailles.